phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 139545
+#Total Number of Tweets: 434389
-#Number of Trump Tweets: 107208
+#Number of Clinton Tweets: 139834
-#Number of Sanders Tweets: 93430
+#Number of Trump Tweets: 107515
-#Number of Cruz Tweets: 72417
+#Number of Sanders Tweets: 93628
-#Number of Rubio Tweets: 16025
+#Number of Cruz Tweets: 72668
-#Number of Carson Tweets: 4640
+#Number of Rubio Tweets: 16087
-#Total Number of Tweets:
+#Number of Carson Tweets: 4657
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---